 - Mediation is not new or innovative.
 It is part of the litigation process and should be planned for (just as you plan for other events in the litigation). - Are there advantages or disadvantages to conducting mediation before oral examinations for discovery in your particular case? - Should mediation take place sooner than later in the litigation process? - Are there others, beyond the parties, who should attend the mediation?
-What do their schedules dictate in relation to timing? - Are there "extra-litigation" considerations, beyond the strengths or weaknesses of the case, which will impact on the timing of or conduct of the mediation? - Ask your defence counsel to conduct a settlement meeting with opposing counsel before the mediation.
+What do their schedules dictate in relation to timing? - Are there "extra-litigation" considerations, beyond the strengths or weaknesses of the case, which will impact on the timing of or conduct of the mediation? - Conduct a settlement meeting with opposing counsel before the mediation.
 This is a technique that is under-used and under-appreciated.
 If used correctly, this gives you a chance to receive a preview of the opening demands of the other side which should help with your reserves and request for authority at mediation.
 It gives you, through your defence counsel, an opportunity to hear counsel for the plaintiff or claimant articulate their position (which should assist you and your counsel in the preparation of the defence brief and the preparation of the opening statement at mediation).
 The pre-mediation settlement meeting may shine a spotlight on the holes in your case that you need to address.
-Lastly, you may very well settle some of your claims at this early stage before opposing counsel delves deeper into the matter in preparation for the mediation and without incurring the costs of the mediation (both paid to the mediator and to your counsel).
+Lastly, you may very well settle some of your claims at this early stage before opposing counsel delves deeper into the mediation.

 - Know the realistic value of your file.
 It is very much an acquired art as to how to assess, negotiate and effectively resolve your claim at mediation or otherwise.
 Realistically evaluating the claim which you are facing can be compared to putting on a golf course.
 The best putters look at a putt from several directions.
 They look at the surrounding contours of the landscape.
 The same approach applies to the valuation of the claim which you are facing.
 How would or should you value the claim as:

 - i. counsel for the plaintiff or claimant;

 - ii. the plaintiff or claimant himself;

 - iii. the judge at the pre-trial conference;

 - iv. the judge at trial;

 - v. the jury;

-- vi. the appellant court.
+- vi. the appellate court.

 - If you practice this approach, I expect your golf scores will go down and your settlement rates and outcomes will improve.

 - Master the math In personal injury and insurance cases, mathematics, accounting, taxation and present value calculations are critical to understand.
 If you do not have a head for figures, make sure that your counsel does and/or hire appropriate experts who will not only supply reports to assist in the defence of the claim but will also spend time with you and your counsel to understand the necessary concepts and component parts of a claim and how they fit together and move and change as negotiations unfold at mediation.
 It is critical to understand which claims are indexed and/or will increase with inflation or productivity and which claims are flat.
 It is equally critical to understand what is an appropriate discount rate to be applied in each instance.